Estate Planning in California

 • Overseeing the distribution of the assets of the estate

 In addition to being a public process, a probate administration may be very costly to the estate.
 Under California law, the personal representative and attorney representing the estate is entitled to a statutory fee for ordinary services.
+Probate Code §10810(a).
 Ordinary services include, but are not limited to, the filing the petition for probate, identifying assets, collecting assets, notifying beneficiaries of the decedent’s death, obtaining an appraisal of the decedent’s assets and notifying creditors.
 The statutory fee does not include extraordinary fees for services relating to the sale of an estate asset or the filing of the decedent’s estate tax return.

 How Can You Avoid Probate?